HughP/LinguisticsLibrarianList/README.md

 ####Purpose
 There is no association for linguistic librarians, and no open association for archivists or institutional repository managers who focus on language materials.
 This list exists as a resource from _linguists_ to _linguistics librarians_ to help facilitate better communication. **But** it is also a list for _archivists of language materials_ to be able to connect with archivists of other kinds of materials who deal with collections in similar mediums.

 _What is a resource?_ Not a language resource (like a grammar or a description of a specific language).
 This list avoids resources about specific languages.
-Rather for the purposes of this list, resources might be portals, or organizations, products (like special catalogues) or journals, mailing lists, re-occurring conferences, metadata specifications, file management tools,  etc. Which _linguistics librarians_, _special collections librarians_, and _archivists focused on language materials_ will find helpful in the course of their work (which for linguistic librarians would include directing linguists and language researchers to appropiate resources).
-For language archivists, who are often trained as linguists first and then land responsiblites as archvists, this list is designed to be a bridge and an introduction from one academic decipline (like linguistics) to be able to find out what is "normal" or "best practice" in another academic discipline (like preservation studies).
-Depending on the nature of the resource, some resources might be listed in multible sections.
+Rather for the purposes of this list, resources might be portals, or organizations, products (like special catalogues) or journals, mailing lists, re-occurring conferences, metadata specifications, file management tools,  etc. Which _linguistics librarians_, _special collections librarians_, and _archivists focused on language materials_ will find helpful in the course of their work (which for linguistic librarians would include directing linguists and language researchers to appropriate resources).
+For language archivists, who are often trained as linguists first and then land responsibilities as archivists, this list is designed to be a bridge and an introduction from one academic discipline (like linguistics) to be able to find out what is "normal" or "best practice" in another academic discipline (like preservation studies).
+Depending on the nature of the resource, some resources might be listed in multiple sections.

 ####Additions
 Please organize additions by section first and then alphabetical, within a section.
 Fork the list.
 Make additions in your copy then send a pull request for additions to be added to the main list.
 Contributions must also agree with the license statement. _Got questions?_ create an issue.

 Sections are marked with ## in [markdown code](https://help.github.com/articles/markdown-basics/) and contain a variety of sub-sections (marked with ####).
 The introduction of sub-sections is flexible and new ones are added as are needed for clarity (not every section will have all sub-sections).
 Some of these sub-sections include:
-* **Best practices**: _An industry standard or agreement on how to "properly" conduct an activity or to achive results._
+* **Best practices**: _An industry standard or agreement on how to "properly" conduct an activity or to achieve results._
 * **Networks**: _Groups of people including professionals, which can be a resource as a community.
-Networks inlcude links to societies, associations, and mailing lists._
+Networks include links to societies, associations, and mailing lists._
 * **Policies**: _Any public facing business description of business practices._
-* **Services**: _A buiness function retuning and intangable commodity.
+* **Services**: _A business function retuning and intangible commodity.
 See [Wikipedia](http://en.wikipedia.org/wiki/Service_(economics))_
 * **Journals**: _Academic and professional serial publications on a particular topic or subject.
 As a subsection these are journals which relate only to the section, not to linguistics in general.
 General linguistics and language related journals have their own full section._
-* **Projects**: _Specific endevors which may be colaborative or undertaken by a single institution._
+* **Projects**: _Specific endeavors which may be collaborative or undertaken by a single institution._
-* **Products**: _Specific things created and are usally sold.
+* **Products**: _Specific things created and are usually sold.
 In this context products are typically software related, but may not always be software.
 Some products may be access to information, or subscription packages._
 * **Descriptive metadata**: _Metadata schemas which describe resources._
 * **Catalogues**:
 * **Aggregators and index(ing) products**: